Preventing Diabetes Mellitus Complications

 Check your skin and feet every day for cuts, bruises, redness, blisters, or sores.

-- Schedule a foot exam with your health care provider once every year.
-This exam includes:
+- Have a foot exam with your health care provider once a year.
+During the exam, your health care provider will:

-Make sure that your health care provider performs a visual foot exam at every medical visit.
+Make sure that your health care provider does a visual foot exam at every visit.

 Taking care of your teeth

-People with poorly controlled diabetes are more likely to have gum (
+People who have diabetes that is not controlled well are more likely to have gum disease (

-periodontal) disease.
-Diabetes can make periodontal diseases harder to control.
-If not treated, periodontal diseases can lead to tooth loss.
+periodontal disease).
+Diabetes can make gum disease harder to control.
+If not treated, it can lead to tooth loss.
 To prevent this:

 Brush your teeth twice a day.